CartoDB/research-public/scsc21-workshop-analytics-toolbox/README.md

 	- [Create or access your CARTO2 account](https://carto.com/login).

-	- Enter your username and password and click Log In.
-You will be prompted to your CARTO2 dashboard.

-	- To subscribe to the open access dataset used in the second use case go to Data -> Your Subscriptions -> New Subscription -> Search for _Spatial Features - United States of America (Quadgrid 15)_ -> Subscribe for free.
+	- To subscribe to the public dataset used in the second use case go to Data -> Your Subscriptions -> New Subscription -> Search for _Spatial Features - United States of America (Quadgrid 15)_ -> Subscribe for free.
 To find the name of the table in Google Bigquery where the subscribed data are stores, go to QUICK ACTIONS -> Access in Bigquery.

 ![](carto_access.gif)